bhisaac/5eFP/5eFP-SRD.md

 ## Customizing Encounters

 The encounter statistics provided represent average values.
-Any number of statistics may be increased by up to +(LEVEL), provided the same amount decreases another statistic.
+Any number of statistics may be increased by up to LEVEL, provided the same amount decreases another statistic.
 Only stats used in an encounter can be customized.
-For example, during a level 1 monster encounter, the GM increases an elite awakened shrub's DC by +1.
+For example, during a level 1 combat encounter, the GM increases an elite awakened shrub's DC by +1.
 The cost of increasing the minion's DC is paid by decreasing its attack modifier by -1.
-However, the GM cannot choose to pay for this increase by decreasing its forced movement by -1 because the elite doesn't have a game feature using forced movement.
+However, the GM cannot choose to pay for this increase by decreasing its forced movement by 1 because the elite doesn't have a game feature that uses forced movement.

 A minion's MAX wounds and damage cannot be customized.